microsoft/vscode-docs/docs/copilot/setup.md

 * As an individual, you can sign up to use [Copilot for free](https://github.com/github-copilot/signup), without the need for a credit card.
 You are entitled to a limited number of completions and chat interactions per month with the free plan, which reset each month.
 Learn more about the [Copilot Free plan details and conditions](https://docs.github.com/en/copilot/about-github-copilot/subscription-plans-for-github-copilot).

-* As an individual, sign up for a [paid subscription](https://github.com/github-copilot/signup/copilot_individual).
+* As an individual, sign up for a [paid subscription](https://github.com/github-copilot/signup/copilot_individual) to get unlimited completions and chat interactions.
 You can try GitHub Copilot for free with a one-time 30-day trial.

 * If you are a member of an organization or enterprise that has a subscription to GitHub Copilot, you can request access to Copilot by going to <https://github.com/settings/copilot> and requesting access under "Get Copilot from an organization."